 Let your children know what is good

 There are so many potentially evil things children can find online, that it is impossible to discuss them all with your children.
-That’s why it is important that they are given the tools to recognise for themselves things that are not right.
+That’s why it is important that they are given the tools to recognize for themselves things that are not right.
 And for this, they need to first of all know what is good.
 Surround your children with good things.
-Good conversations, good relational interaction, good friends and families that can be role models, good stories, beautiful things to see and listen to, a good church family, loving service and compassion for others, healthy and balanced life styles, honourable ways of speaking about sex, sensible talk about politics, healthy attitudes to material things and so on.
-If your children get used to good things, they will find it easier to intuitively recognise bad things.
+Good conversations, good relational interaction, good friends and families that can be role models, good stories, beautiful things to see and listen to, a good church family, loving service and compassion for others, healthy and balanced lifestyles, honorable ways of speaking about sex, sensible talk about politics, healthy attitudes to material things and so on.
+If your children get used to good things, they will find it easier to intuitively recognize bad things.

 Support critical thinking of your children